GLOBAL MARKETS-Growth, European worries send shares lower

 At the weekend, Spanish Prime Minister Mariano Rajoy promised to announce more austerity measures in the coming days but he also called on his euro zone partners for greater urgency to tackle the funding crisis.

-Weaker than expected Chinese inflation data, a record fall in Japan's machinery goods orders, and Friday's disappointingly weak U.S. jobs report undermined sentiment in equity markets.
+Weaker than expected Chinese inflation data, a record fall in Japan's machinery goods orders, which help gauge the strength of capital spending, and the disappointingly weak U.S. jobs report on Friday were undermining sentiment in equity markets.

 However, the losses were limited as the data was also seen boosting the prospects for stimulus from the world's major central banks.